Laura Aguilar: Nudes in Nature

 Much of Aguilar's work uses the nude female form being blended into different landscapes.
 Some of her most notable pieces such as Nature Self-Portraits, Grounded, and Center "fuse" female bodies into desert landscapes as "an integral part of [the] ecosystem".
 In 1996, Aguilar and fellow photographer, Delilah Montoya created the series of nudes in nature titled Nature Self-Portraits "on a road trip through New Mexico" where Aguilar found herself pushing the boundaries of her art.
 Not only were the subject's nude, but they were large-bodied and brown- bodies that art historians state "would have never been included in modernists photography".
 Subjects reflected the shape of rocks, trees, and water making their body a part of the land.
 Through the "projection of her body", Aguilar forces viewers to acknowledge her and rejects the "parameters of what is accepted as...normal, appealing", and "attractive".
 By placing herself out front in nature, the viewer is asked to see her body for its beauty outside of conventional standards.
 Scholars contend that Aguilar "challenges the idea of the female nude-one of the most important genres in western art" by using atypical bodies.
 The desert, specifically the San Gabriel Valley, represented a homeland for Aguilar stating, "My mom grew up here...my grandmother grew up here, This was my playground".
 Aguilar's self-acceptance in nature came from her sense of connection to the land.
 Curator Pilar Thompkins Rivas reflected on the relationship between Aguilar and the outdoors stating "feeling the sun on her body was important to her...because she did noy get a lot of touch in her life".
 This interaction between subject and landscape opens up different context and "new subjectivity" for Chicana/os to be represented in.

 Clothed/ Unclothed Series (1990-1994) A series of diptychs depicting a range of subjects including people from LGBT, straight, Latino and black communities.
 The first photograph shows the subjects clothed and the second unclothed.

 In Sandy's Room 1989 is a self-portrait.
 It shows Laura laying back in a chair in front of an open window.

 Three Eagles Flying 1990 is a triptych.
 At the center, Aguilar is bound by ropes with the Mexican flag wrapped around her head and the American flag wrapped around her hips.
 The eagle of the Mexican flag covers her face.
 The panel on her left is a photo of the Mexican flag and on her right is the American flag.

-Latina Lesbian Series 1986-1990 is a series of black and white portraits of lesbian women mostly commissioned by Yolanda Retter sponsored by Connexxus.
-Underneath each portrait are handwritten notes from the women in the photos.